MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 1. If the involved account isn't sensitive, then reset the password of that account.
 Password resent prevents the attacker from creating new Kerberos tickets from the password hash.
 Any existing tickets remain usable until expired.

 1. If it's a sensitive account, you should consider resetting the KRBTGT account twice as in the Golden Ticket suspicious activity.
 Resetting the KRBTGT twice invalidates all Kerberos tickets in this domain so plan before doing so.
-See the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), also see using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
+See guidance in the [KRBTGT account article](/windows/security/identity-protection/access-control/active-directory-accounts#krbtgt-account).
 Since this is a lateral movement technique, follow the best practices in [Pass the hash recommendations](https://www.microsoft.com/download/details.aspx?id=36036).

 ## Kerberos Golden Ticket activity<a name="golden-ticket"></a>